arch1911/RedditMail/README.md

   1. Have an email (gmail preferred) account set up for the program
   2. Set up the login credentials in both the scripts
   3. Run the program
-  4. Send an email to the account set up in section 1 with the subject "RedditMail", the body should be in this format: "_SRM_     [subreddit1] [subreddit2]..."
+  4. Send an email to the account set up in section 1 with the subject "RedditMail", the body should be in this format: "\_SRM\_ \_subreddits\_ subreddit1 subreddit2 \_end\_subreddits\_ !nocomments !noselftext (optional)\_SRM\_"
-  5. The program should send an email back containing the title of each of the posts, the selftext (if there is any), and a bunch of     comments (better formatting to be added)
+  5. The program should send an email back containing the title of each of the posts, the selftext (if there is any and if it wasn't disabled), and a bunch of comments (better formatting to be added)